rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Again, what about the other loggers?

-Again, a custom equivalent was built in `Python` -
+Again, nothing off-the-shelf existed, and so a custom equivalent was built in `Python` -

 Reading text files & importing them to a database table is surprisingly hard -